 Philadelphia Coordinated Health Care (PCHC) is involved in many health care projects on an ongoing basis.
-These projects grow and change to meet the changing health needs of people with an Intellectual Disability (ID), their families and others in the service system in the Southeastern Region of Pennsylvania.
+These projects grow and change to meet the changing health needs of people with an Intellectual Disability and/or Autism (ID/A), their families and others in the service system in the Southeastern Region of Pennsylvania.

 Please contact us if you are interested in any of our heath care projects.

 - Alzheimer / Dementia Initiative

 - Behavioral Health Training for Individuals

 - Breast Health Initiative

 - Dual Diagnosis Services and Supports